Rope Handrail f.a.q.s

 Back

 If you measure straight between each bracket position, the weight of the rope will give a natural curve.
 If you want a deeper drop, use a piece of string to make sure you get the right look, but bear in mind that there will be more give in the rope bannister when it is used for support.
-For more information on measuring for a rope bannister visit our Measure page.

 Back